 Finance Director: Martin Magee

 Martin joined the Board as Finance Director in May 2002.
 He moved from Scottish Power plc after nine years in a variety of senior finance roles.
 He previously worked for nine years with Stakis plc (now part of the Hilton Hotels Group).
 He is Chairman of Jersey Deep Freeze Limited and a Director of the Channel Islands Electricity Grid Limited.
-Externally, he is also the non-Executive Chairman of the Standard Life Offshore Strategy Fund Limited.
-He was also a member of the Jersey Public Accounts Committee until 2011.
+Externally, he is also the non-Executive Director of Aberdeen Standard Capital Offshore Strategy Fund Ltd and non-Executive Director of Jersey Post International Ltd. He was also a member of the Jersey Public Accounts Committee until 2011.
 He is a member of the Institute of Chartered Accountants of Scotland having qualified in 1984.

 Non-Executive Director: Aaron Le Cornu